 Joy handles all of the District’s administrative functions, payroll, and financials.
 In addition to her administrative duties, she manages the topographic map and animal guard sales, as well as assists with the Agricultural Land Preservation program and NRCS.

 Born and raised in Huntingdon County, her fields of study were accounting/computer sciences.
-She previously worked at JC Blair Hospital for 20 years as the Assistant Director of the IT department and previously as a Payroll Coordinator and a construction cost accountant/office manager.
+She previously worked at JC Blair Hospital for 20 years as the Assistant Director of the IT department, previously as a Payroll Coordinator and a construction cost accountant/office manager.

-She currently resides in Huntingdon County with her husband Ross and enjoys camping, gardening, and riding motorcycles.
+She currently resides in Huntingdon County with her husband and enjoys camping, gardening, and riding motorcycles.